Regularizing nonlinear Schroedinger equations through partial off-axis variations: Dispersive properties with partial off-axis variation

 \section{Dispersive properties with partial off-axis variation}

 In this section, we shall derive Strichartz estimates associated to $S_\eps(t)=e^{itP_{\eps}^{-1}\Delta}$ in the case of partial off-axis variation, i.e. $d>k$.
-To this end we first derive a set of basic dispersion estimates.
+To this end we first derive a set of basic dispersion estimates associated to this linear propagator.

-\subsection{Dispersion estimate for $S_\eps(t)$}
+\subsection{Dispersion estimate for $\bf{S_\eps(t)}$}

 Recall the notation $\delta(r)\ge0$ introduced in Definition \ref{def:adm}.
-Then we have the following:
+Then we have the following.

 \begin{proposition} Let $r \in [2,\infty]$, and $t \neq 0$.
-Then, for any $\eps>0$, the group of $L^2-$unitary operators $S_\eps(t)=e^{itP_{\eps}^{-1}\Delta}$ continuously maps
+Then, for any $\eps>0$, the group of $L^2$-unitary operators $S_\eps(t)=e^{itP_{\eps}^{-1}\Delta}$ continuously maps